 - Employees vs. contractors: Independent contractors are paid their gross pay without tax or benefit withholdings, and adding contractors to payroll is less complicated.
-Kim, however, plans on hiring both employees and contractors during 2019, so she will have to deal with withholding issues for new employees.
+Kim, however, hired both employees and contractors during 2019, so she will have to deal with withholding issues for new employees.

 Kim discusses these issues with her accountant, and with several peers who manage local catering companies.
 She concludes that her current system can’t handle company growth, due to an increased error rate, a lack of delegation on Kim’s part, and the added complexity of hiring more full-time workers.

 You need to perform this same analysis for your business.
 Is your current process sustainable as you grow?
 If you’re struggling with managing payroll for five people, how much time will you personally spend with a staff of 20?

 Reach out to other people who can help you with this decision.

 One payroll option is to get more help from an accountant.